 The most obvious difference between these two fantasias is the later addition of two horns and timpani, strongly suggestive of a festive celebration.
 There is no doubt that this alters the character of the movement; the original has more of an intimate chamber music feel while the latter version, though remaining essentially the same music, is more celebratory and jovial.

-Bach’s usual practice in paraphrasing earlier movements is to retain precisely the structure and harmonic progression of the original whilst altering details of orchestration, texture and figuration.
+Bach′s usual practice when paraphrasing earlier movements is to retain precisely the structure and harmonic progression of the original whilst altering details of orchestration, texture and figuration.
 This is what he does here.
-However, he makes some surprising alterations in the latter part of the movement and it is difficult to see why he considered them necessary unless it was because he felt he was improving upon earlier work.
-Even boredom may have been a factor and, as he added the additional wind parts, he may not have been able to resist tinkering here and there with other details
+However, he makes some surprising alterations in the latter part of the movement and it is difficult to see why he considered them necessary, unless it was because he felt he was improving upon earlier work.
+Even boredom may have been a factor and, as he added the additional wind parts, he may not have been able to resist tinkering here and there with other details.

 And whilst dealing with matters of detail, one might notice the one note of the chorale, the fifth, which is different in the opening and closing movements, probably indicating its diverse origins (i.e. from Cs 75 and 99).